 Trialled in New Zealand, Sweden and Holland.
-Positive results for control in Botrytis.
+Results for control in Botrytis.

 Trialled in Holland.
-Positive results for control in Botrytis.
+Results for control in Botrytis.

 BOTRY-Zen® was evaluated for efficacy against Botrytis cinerea fruit rots in a strawberry field trial at Tai Tapu, near Christchurch.